CFL postpones start to 2020 regular season due to COVID-19 pandemic - Sylvan Lake News

-TORONTO — The CFL is the latest league to postpone play due to the COVID-19 pandemic.
+TORONTO — The CFL is on hold until at least the start of July, with league officials looking at various scenarios once governments and medical experts decide it is safe to play again.

-The league, which was slated to kick off the regular season on June 11, announced Tuesday that the season won’t start before the beginning of July.
+The league was slated to kick off the regular season on June 11.
+But that date has been overrun by various restrictions due to the COVID-19 pandemic, prompting the CFL to say Tuesday that it won’t open before the beginning of July.

-“Like our fellow Canadians, we in the CFL are striving to meet today’s challenges with both pragmatism and hope,” commissioner Randy Ambrosie said in a statement.
-“We are pragmatic enough to see our country still has sacrifice and hard work ahead of it.”
+“This is one country.
+We’re all playing for Team Canada right now,” commissioner Randy Ambrosie said in an interview.
+“Making the announcement as we did today was just part of getting Canada back on its feet and healthy again.”

 The announcement follows recent comments by Mayor Naheed Nenshi that Calgary’s ban on public events until June 30 includes CFL and NHL games should those leagues resume before then.

-“We respect the decisions being made by the federal government, provinces and municipalities on behalf of our safety and we will continue to follow their directives,” Ambrosie said.
+“We respect the decisions being made by the federal government, provinces and municipalities on behalf of our safety and we will continue to follow their directives,” Ambrosie said in announcing the season delay.
 “These include indications from Canadian cities that they will not allow sporting events to take place before the end of June.

 “While it is now clear that the 2020 CFL season won’t start before the beginning of July, we are committed to working with our teams, the Players’ Association, TSN and RDS to play a full season or as close as we can come to one.
 We recognize this may require some creativity and we are preparing for multiple scenarios.”